multiword/multiword.github.io/README.md

 # multiword.github.io

-This repository holds the source for the [Multiword Expressions Section](https://multiword.org/) of the [Special Interest Group on the Lexicon (SIGLEX)](https://siglex.org/).
+This repository holds the source for the website of the [Multiword Expressions Section](https://multiword.org/) of the [Special Interest Group on the Lexicon (SIGLEX)](https://siglex.org/).

+## Editing (for owners)

+If you are an "owner" of the [https://github.com/multiword](multiword) GitHub organization, you can publish changes by pushing to the main branch.
+It will take a few minutes until changes are visible on the Web.

-## Making pull requests on github
+## Making pull requests on github (for other contributors)

 You can propose improvements/corrections to the MWE Section's website via pull requests.
 A pull request is a modification sent to the website editors for review.
 Once a pull request is accepted, the modification is automatically applied to the website.